kearygriffin/flair-mqtt-hass-addon/README.md

 In the Flair web page showing your devices, it's usually the number at the end of the URL. eg https://my.flair.co/h/1234 where 1234 is your house id.

+If house_id is not specified on the command line, the first house found in your account will be used.

 ## Dependencies
 The Flair python API client module is required.
 You can install it by following the instructions here: https://github.com/flair-systems/flair-api-client-py This works with Python 2.7 (despite what it says).

 you will also need the paho-mqtt python library, you can get it by following the instructions here: https://www.eclipse.org/paho/clients/python/

+python-slugify is used as well, and can be installed w/pip install python-slugify

 ## Install
 First you need python 2.7 installed. **This program will not work with Python 3.x without some work**